Jeffrey Skilling

+Jeffrey Keith Skilling (born November 25, 1953) is an American businessman who in 2006 was convicted of federal felony charges relating to the Enron scandal.
+Skilling, who was CEO of Enron during the company's collapse, was eventually sentenced to 24 years in prison, of which he served 12 after multiple appeals.

-Jeffrey Keith Skilling (born November 25, 1953) is a convicted felon and American businessman who is known as the CEO of Enron Corporation during the Enron scandal.
-In 2006, he was convicted of federal felony charges relating to Enron's collapse and eventually sentenced to 24 years in prison.
-The US Supreme Court heard arguments in the appeal of the case March 1, 2010.
-On June 24, 2010, the Supreme Court vacated part of Skilling's conviction and transferred the case back to the lower court for resentencing.
+Skilling was indicted on 35 counts of crimes related to the Enron scandal.
+In 2006 he was found guilty of conspiracy, insider trading, making false statements, and securities fraud.
+He was sentenced to 24 years in prison and fined $45 million.

+The US Supreme Court heard arguments in the appeal of the case in 2010, vacated part of Skilling's conviction, and transferred the case back to the lower court for resentencing.

-In April 2011, a three-judge panel of the Fifth Circuit Court of Appeals ruled that the verdict would have been the same despite the legal issues being discussed, and Skilling's conviction was confirmed; however, the court ruled Skilling should be resentenced.
+In 2011, a three-judge panel of the Fifth Circuit Court of Appeals ruled that the verdict would have been the same despite the legal issues being discussed, and Skilling's conviction was confirmed; however, the court ruled Skilling should be resentenced.
 Skilling appealed this new decision to the Supreme Court, but the appeal was denied.

-In 2013, following a further appeal, and earlier accusations that prosecutors had concealed evidence from Skilling’s lawyers prior to his trial, the United States Department of Justice reached a deal with Skilling, which resulted in ten years being cut from his sentence, reducing it to 14 years.
-He was moved to a halfway house in August 2018 and released from custody in February 2019, after serving 12 years.
-In June 2020, Skilling was reported by Reuters to be fundraising for launch of an online oil and gas trading platform named Shalemetrics.
+In 2013, following a further appeal, and earlier accusations that prosecutors had concealed evidence from Skilling's lawyers prior to his trial, the United States Department of Justice reached a deal with Skilling, which resulted in ten years being cut from his sentence, reducing it to 14 years.
+He was moved to a halfway house in 2018 and released from custody in 2019, after serving 12 years.